My Father's Son

 Case in point.
 My offspring share the responsibility of cleaning the kitchen.
 How to allocate that responsibility took its own set of trial and error, but I basically got it down to each person having their own night to clean the kitchen according to a list of chores in the kitchen.

 My two girls are pretty okay with this list, but my son; he makes every excuse he can, not to complete it!
 I tell him to set water; he doesn’t.
 I tell him to sweep the floor; with distain, using the broom, he moves what he sees with his naked eye into the dustpan.
 And now that I’ve included a penalty for not completing the list, he spends more time trying to figure out how to penalize his sister than he does making sure he doesn’t get penalized himself!
+My youngest, who is a momma's boy, listening to music. |

 I find myself wondering is it him?
 Meaning: is it because he is my father’s son, my brother, my son and my father’s grandson that makes him so challenging?